 Shih Tzu

 That face!
 Those big dark eyes looking up at you with that sweet expression!
 It’s no surprise that Shih Tzu owners have been so delighted with this little “Lion Dog” for a thousand years.
-It requires regular exercise and mental stimulation, and makes a great family pet and companion for those who can provide it with the attention and training it needs.
-Additionally, its loyalty and affection towards its owners make it an excellent companion dog.
-The Shih Tzu is also a versatile breed that can be trained for a variety of tasks, including performing in dog shows and serving as a therapy dog.
+Where Shih Tzu go, giggles and mischief follow.

 Toy Poodle